How Much Compensation For A Pressure Sore Could I Claim?

 However, those lacking the mental capacity to manage their own claim or those under the age of 18 are unable to make their own claims.
 In these instances you could apply to the court to be a litigation friend and make a claim on their behalf.
 As their litigation friend, you will be expected to act in their best interests.

-To learn more about the exceptions that apply to the time limit, or to see how much compensation for pressure sores you may be entitled to, you can contact our advisors.
+To learn more about the exceptions that apply to the time limit, or to see how much compensation for a pressure sore you may be entitled to, you can contact our advisors.

 Will The Grade Of The Pressure Sore Affect The Amount Of Compensation?

-When assessing how much compensation for pressure sores you could be awarded, solicitors and other parties will take the severity of the unnecessary harm you suffered into account.
+When assessing how much compensation for a pressure sore you could be awarded, solicitors and other parties will take the severity of the unnecessary harm you suffered into account.
 This means, the more severe your pressure sore is, the more compensation you may be eligible to receive.

 Medical professionals use a grading system for the severity of pressure ulcers or bedsores.
 This grade could affect your pressure sore compensation payout.
 There are four stages of pressure sores.